arbor-sim/arbor/doc/python/hardware.rst

             The MPI communicator (see :class:`mpi_comm`), ``None`` by default.
             Must be ``None``, or an MPI communicator.
             Can only be set when Arbor was built with MPI support.

-    .. function:: context(alloc)
-        :noindex:

-        Create a local context, with no distributed/MPI, that uses the local resources described by :class:`proc_allocation`.

-        .. attribute:: alloc

-            The computational resources, one thread and no GPU by default.

     .. function:: context(alloc, mpi)
         :noindex: